Fall 2021 travel guidelines

 - Whenever possible, seek to minimize stops while traveling.

-- Study abroad, and other forms of international student travel, including but not limited to travel sponsored by student organizations and individual student travel, will be allowed for Fall 2021 semester if all student participants are fully vaccinated against COVID-19 and have their vaccination records on-file with the Protect Purdue Health Center.
+- Study abroad, and other forms of international student travel, including but not limited to travel sponsored by student organizations and individual student travel, will be allowed for Fall 2021 semester.
 Recommended approval for travel from the University’s Security and Risk Assessment Committee (SRAC) and subsequent approval from University leadership is also required when the country/countries that will be visited have a US Department of State Travel Advisory which is specifically at “Level 2 – Exercise Increased Caution – Contains Areas with Higher Security Risk” or higher.
 Please note that student travel to countries with a “Level 4 – Do Not Travel” designation is not allowed except when the designation is solely based on COVID-19 conditions.

 - The university urges the entire campus community to exercise all due care for personal domestic and international travel and to obtain full COVID-19 vaccination status prior to embarking on international travel.
 If not vaccinated for COVID-19, individuals should follow PPHC guidelines regarding post travel symptom monitoring and self-quarantine.